ways/chirp-marine-vhf-no/README.md

 Hunting radio (jaktradio).
 Only 15x MHz band, not 3x MHz as I don't have a radio to test them.
 Source: http://frekvenser.no/Jaktradio.html#vis_frekvenser

+## security-norway.csv

+Sikringsradio for Norway.
+Not done.
+Source: http://frekvenser.no/Jaktradio.html#vis_frekvenser